 Natalie Martin

-Natalie uses data, insight and evidence to help shape the journey of our valued fundraisers.
+Natalie manages the Challenge and Community fundraising team, and uses data, insight and evidence to help shape the digital journey of our valued fundraisers.
 She makes sure APF is providing a range of innovative and exciting events and fundraising activities for our supporters to join in with.
-She is also developing our Celebrations Giving programme and works closely with our wonderful corporate fundraisers.

-In her spare time she enjoys spending time with her husband, son and rescue Schnoodle Peppa.
+In her spare time she enjoys spending time with her husband, son and rescue Schnoodles Peppa.& Barkley

 Email: natalie@actionpf.org